 Atmospheres surrounding planets contain mixtures of different gases.
-The Earth's atmosphere makes life possible because it protects life forms from the sun’s radiation, creates water and regulates temperature.
+The Earth's atmosphere makes life possible because it protects terrestrial life forms from the sun’s radiation, facilitates the water cycle and regulates temperature.
+Various layers of atmospheres have differing "thicknesses."
 Thick and thin atmospheres are distinguished by the type of gases present, elevation and gravity.
 Earth has a relatively thin atmosphere, but its gravitational pull is enough to keep nitrogen and especially oxygen within its atmosphere to support life.

 Atmosphere and Gravity

 In general, the weaker the gravitational pull of a planet, the thinner the atmosphere will be.
 Just like how gravity pulls you towards the ground and keeps you from floating off into space, gravity also maintains a pull on our atmosphere.
 A planet with weak gravity will tend to have less mass and allow more atmosphere to escape into space.

 Thus, the thickness or thinness of the atmosphere depends upon the strength or weakness of gravity on a specific planet.
 For example, the gravity on Jupiter is 318 times greater than on Earth, and thus Jupiter's atmosphere is much thicker than Earth's atmosphere.
 Gravity also gets weaker the further away it is from a planet, so the atmosphere will be thicker near the surface.

 Temperature plays a key role in determining the thickness of an atmosphere.
 Areas with higher temperatures will often have a thinner atmosphere.
 The higher temperature warms the air molecules, which allows them to move more rapidly and reach an escape velocity into space.